-What’s On in January in Melbourne [Updated 2023]
+What’s On in Melbourne in January 2026

 But even if sporting events aren’t your thing, there are plenty of other activities in Melbourne in January to keep you busy!